projectatomic/atomic-site/source/blog/2016-12-07-part1-install-origin-on-f25-atomic-host.html.md

     setting is used to tell OpenShift what subdomain to apply to routes that are created when exposing services to the outside world.

-Whew..
-Quite a bit to run through there!
-Most of them are relatively self explanatory but the `openshift_master_default_subdomain` might need a little more explanation.
-Basically the value of this needs to be a [Wildcard DNS Record](https://en.wikipedia.org/wiki/Wildcard_DNS_record) so that any domain can be prefixed onto the front of the record and it will still resolve to the same IP address.
+Whew ... quite a bit to run through there!
+Most of them are relatively self-explanatory. but the `openshift_master_default_subdomain` might need a little more explanation.
+Basically, the value of this needs to be a [Wildcard DNS Record](https://en.wikipedia.org/wiki/Wildcard_DNS_record) so that any domain can be prefixed onto the front of the record and it will still resolve to the same IP address.
 We have decided to use a free